Alexis Batle

-Alexis Batle (born 28 July 1971), also known as Alexis Batte, is a Cuban former volleyball player.
+Alexis Batle (28 July 1971 - 26 February 2023), also known as Alexis Batte, was a Cuban volleyball player.
 Batle competed with the Cuban men's national volleyball team at the 1996 Summer Olympics in Atlanta.
 He won a bronze medal at the 1995 Pan American Games in Mar del Plata and a gold medal at the 1999 Pan American Games in Winnipeg with the Cuban team.